-(Link to my personal Sling) Like you can see a sling does not need to be expensive, they can be more expensive, but its really not necessary to invest so much in a sling.
+(Link to my personal Sling) As you can see a sling does not need to be expensive, it can be more expensive, but it’s really not necessary to invest so much in a sling.
 A cheap one will just do fine for now.

-But a lot of compound shooters dont follow-through or swing and why is that?
+But a lot of compound shooters don’t follow through or swing and why is that?

-Why are olympic archers doing different movements for each shot in the swing-face?
+Why are Olympic archers doing different movements for each shot in the swing-face?

-Women shooting in Olympic typically shoots between 40-48 pounds.
-The men shooting archery in the Olympic shoots on avarage between 45-55 pounds.
+Women shooting in Olympics typically shoot between 40-and 48 pounds.
+The men shooting archery in the Olympics shoots on average between 45-55 pounds.